 Dare I admit this on a public platform?
 But…hello my name is Jane and I love Wine!

-Now that I got that out of my system, I figure it is a good time to teach you kids the basics of wine.
+Now that I got that out of my system, I figure it is a good time to teach your kids the basics of wine.
 Now, while I will be writing regular posts on topics such as wine pairings, types of wine-ware, how to serve wine, etc., the purpose of this post is to provide a foundation.
 In this post, I will identify types of wine and provide a brief flavor description of each.
 The more you train your palate, the more you will understand the depth of different wines, if you’re wanting to try different wines to refine your palate and also find your favorites, you’re now able to search around online for websites like GraysOnline Wines and others that can allow you to search for different wines you may have never seen or tried before.
 Plus, who doesn’t love a good wine tasting?!
 You might already have a basic understanding if you follow blogs like Ilovewine so this will just be a refresher post, but going over the basics never hurt anyone.